-Form Information – Form Information section allows the admin to fill the details to reflect on the front-end user after form submission, Save Form to complete the process.
+Form Information – The form Information section allows the admin to fill in the details to reflect on the front-end user after form submission, Save Form to complete the process.

 The admin can see all the responses of all the forms for better decision making from the Form Responses list available in Webkul Form Builder Panel.

-A detail page will appear once click on View button as shown below.
-This page will show all the insight information has filled in the form by user.
+A detail page will appear once click on the View button as shown below.
+This page will show all the insight information that has filled in the form by the user.

 Form Appearance Setting